-Reproduction, citation and copyrights
+Reproduction, Citation and Copyright

-You are welcome to take notes and/or photographs of any of our materials while you are in our research room.
+You are welcome to take notes and/or photographs of any of our materials while you are in our Research Room.

-We can provide a small number of scans on an ad-hoc basis, or can arrange with you to reserve a desk in the research room so that you can make the reproductions yourself.
-We do not have the resources for large digitzation projects that are not already in our departmental work plan, but we are open to discussing partnerships for the planning and funding for these types of initiatives.
+We can provide a small number of scans upon request, or can arrange with you to reserve a desk in the Research Room so that you can make the reproductions yourself.
+We do not have the resources for large digitization projects that are not already in our departmental work plan, but we are open to discussing partnerships for the planning and funding for these types of initiatives.